Advising and Registration Note:

 There is Program Registration and Sequencing Information in the SICE Organization in your Blackboard.
-Also referrence the FAQ sheet for curriculum registration and upcoming changes.
+Also referrence the FAQ sheet for curriculum registration and recent changes.

-If you are in a laboratory class, you may also talk with your professor of that class for academic advising.
+If you are in a laboratory class, please meet with your professor of that class for academic advising.

 Secchia Institute Advising Plan

 As you prepare to embark on your culinary career at the Secchia Institute for Culinary Education here at Grand Rapids Community College there are a few preliminary steps that will aid in your planning.
 Please take advantage of all the resources available to you as they are laid out in the following plan.
 This will help you be successful, and allow you to stay on track with your educational goals.

 Step one is to take a tour of the facilities within our department so you can fully appreciate that you will be part of a state-of-the-art facility.
 This will also allow you to meet some of the current students in their educational environment and meet the world class instructors that will be teaching you.
 Tours are available on Fridays during the school year and Wednesdays during the summer session in May.
 Click here for dates and times for the tours and sign up using the electronic form or contact Marcia Arp at 616-234-3690 or Marp@grcc.edu to schedule the tour.
 During the tour you will also learn about the college services, scholarships, curriculum, and academic requirements that are available while at Grand Rapids Community College.